 Moonlighting may occur within the Department of Anesthesiology and under circumstances that are compliant with the moonlighting policy at the University of Nebraska Medical Center.
 Moonlighting will only be approved after an interview and written permission from the Program Director.
 Both clinical and educational competence must be verified prior to permission.
 Each fellow must have a medical license provided by the State of Nebraska and be in good academic standing.

-For more information regarding the Pain Medicine Fellowship Program at the University of Nebraska Medical Center, please contact:
+For more information regarding the Regional Anesthesiology and Acute Pain Medicine Fellowship Program at the University of Nebraska Medical Center, please contact:

 984455 Nebraska Medical Center